 Live Infinite Blackjack is available at almost all live casinos in Canada.
 You can find Live Infinite Blackjack at Ruby Fortune Casino, Spin Casino, Play Now Casino and others.
-Live Infinite Blackjack is powered by Evolution gaming and is streamed live from Evolution Gaming’s studios around Europe or streamed directly from their live casino studio in Riga, Latvia.
+Live Infinite Blackjack is powered by Evolution gaming as well as Pragmatic Play and is streamed live from Evolution Gaming’s studios around Europe or streamed directly from their live casino studio in Riga, Latvia.
 In addition to this, there is also a computer-generated element that is in symbiosis with the live studio.
 This CG imagery shows how much the player has staked, their username and the total card value they have.

 You can play live infinite Blackjack on your cell phone, tablet or PC that is your choice.
 Like in any live dealer game the game is conducted by experienced live dealers who make the Blackjack experience much more enjoyable.
 They often interact with players and always make everyone welcome.